The Middle Magdalena assets have five major production facilities and over 1,600 active wells.

 Oil from La Cira Infantas is sold to the Barrancabermeja refinery, which is designed to operate with crude oil based on production quality similar to our La Cira Infantas production, making our crude a first choice for the refining operation.

-The La Cira Infantas field is located in the Middle Magdalena basin; the block comprises two fields: La Cira and Infantas, corresponding to two structural closures.
-La Cira in the northern portion and Infantas in the southern portion of the block.
+The La Cira Infantas field is located in the Middle Magdalena basin; the block includes two fields: La Cira and Infantas, corresponding to two structural closures with La Cira being located to the north and Infantas to the south of the block.
 The Infantas field was the first oil field discovered in Colombia in 1918, followed by La Cira a few years later.

-La Cira Infantas is one of the largest field in Colombia with a total OOIP of 5,257 mmboe and cumulative production of around 900 mmboe.
+La Cira Infantas is the largest field in Colombia with a total OOIP of 5,257 mmboe and cumulative production of around 900 mmboe.

 Partners